 At Hawk Law Group, we do not stand for bad faith insurance tactics designed to cheat accident victims out of the money they deserve.
 Our Augusta car accident attorneys stand up to insurance providers and fight for our client’s right to fair and just compensations.

-If an insurer is giving you the runaround, call our law firm for a free consultation with one of our Augusta personal injury attorneys.
+If an insurer is giving you the runaround, call our law firm at 706.722.3500 for a free consultation with one of our Augusta personal injury attorneys.
 We are here to help you with your accident claim.

 How Our Augusta Personal Injury Lawyers Can Help You After a Car Accident